 - Nail bar

-- Personal protective equipment such as harnesses, ropes, runners, energy absorbers, anchors, goggles, steel toed boots and steel cap
+- Personal protective equipment such as harnesses, ropes, runners, energy absorbers, anchors, goggles, and steel toe boots or steel caps

-For the second step, we assume that the removal of the old shingles and the installation of the waterproofing membrane and flashings have been done beforehand.
+Let’s assume that the old shingles have already been removed and the waterproofing membrane and flashings have already been installed.

-The installation system for laminated shingles will be different.
+For laminated shingles, the installation procedure will be different.
 The first course of shingles (on the lower part of the roof) will be composed of 3 shingles, the 2nd course of 2 shingles and the 3rd course of 1 shingle.

-Next, the shingles are nailed with a pneumatic nailer and the excess is trimmed with a knife.
-However, the strips are left slightly above the ridge.
-These excess strips will be trimmed later.
+Now you need to nail the shingles in place with an air nailer and trim the excess with a knife.
+Leave the excess strips slightly above the ridge, however, as these will be trimmed later.

-When installing asphalt shingles, special care should be taken to nail the shingles in the designated area to ensure maximum pull-through resistance.
-Four nails per sheet are usually enough, but this number should be increased to 6 nails per sheet to maximize the adhesion of the sheets.
+When installing asphalt shingles, be careful to nail the shingles where indicated to ensure maximum pull-through resistance.
+Four nails per shingle are usually enough, but it is even better to use 6 nails for maximum long-term adhesion.

-To keep the rows straight, it is best to draw horizontal lines at regular intervals.
-This will ensure that each row of asphalt shingles is straight.
+To keep the rows straight, we recommend drawing horizontal lines at regular intervals.

-Finally, careful work will result in a meticulous finish.
-This step includes cutting off excess shingles on the sides and applying sealants.
+Finally, take the time to do a meticulous finishing job.
+This includes cutting off excess shingles and applying sealants.

 Always remember to work safely

-Last but not least, we must emphasize the importance of maintaining a safe approach when installing asphalt shingles or doing any other work at height.
+We must emphasise the importance of safety when installing asphalt shingles or doing any other work at height.

-This type of work requires the application of building code requirements and occupational health and safety standards.
+Always remember, this type of work involves adhering to building codes and respecting occupational health and safety standards.

-In conclusion, you shouldn’t underestimate the complexity of installing asphalt shingles on a pitched roof.
-This work is best left to professional roofers if you do not feel comfortable with any of the steps outlined above.
+Don’t underestimate the complexity of installing asphalt shingles on a pitched roof.
+This work is best left to professional roofers if you do not feel completely comfortable with any of the steps outlined above.

-If you would like more information on our asphalt shingle installation service or to learn more about our other roofing products and how they are installed, contact us today!
+If you would like more information on our asphalt shingle installation service or to learn more about our other roofing products and services, contact us today!